Bolton Artillery: 2/III East Lancashire Brigade, RFA

 The 2nd Line units of the East Lancashire Division were raised in September and October 1914, with only a small nucleus of instructors to train the mass of volunteers.
 Training was slow because the 2nd Line artillery lacked guns, sights, horses, wagons and signal equipment.
 The 2nd East Lancashire Division, now numbered 66th (2nd EL) Division, began concentrating in Kent and Sussex in August 1915.
 2/III East Lancs Bde was given four old French De Bange 90 mm guns for training, and it was not until November and December that it received its 18-pdrs.
 In early 1916 the division moved into the East Coast defences, with its artillery at Colchester.

 In May 1916 the brigade was numbered as CCCXXXII (332) Brigade and the batteries were designated A, B and C. At the same time 2/IV East Lancs Bde (The Cumberland Artillery) was broken up and 2/2nd Cumberland (Howitzer) Bty joined CCCXXXII as D (H) Bty.
 After long delays caused by having to find reinforcement drafts for 42nd (EL) Division (supplying one draft of 250 gunners in 1916 considerably delayed the whole division), 66th (2nd EL) Division was finally ready for overseas service at the end of 1916.
 Before leaving England C Bty was split up to make A and B Btys up to 6 guns each.
 D (H) Battery was split up between the other two brigades of the division, and a new C (H) Bty joined CCCXXXII Bde.

 66th (2nd EL) Division was ordered to France on 11 February 1917 and on 4 March CCCXXXII Bde entrained at Colchester for Southampton.
 It boarded the SS Karnak the same night, but did not sail.
 The brigade was disembarked on 6 September and sent to a rest camp until 12 September when it re-embarked.
 The brigade disembarked from the Karnak at Le Havre next day and entrained for Haverskerque.
 It marched into Lestrem on 22 March.
 It had been decided to withdraw CCCXXXII Bde from the division to become an independent Army Field Artillery (AFA) brigade, and 66th Divisional Ammunition Column had formed a dedicated BAC for it drawn from the DAC's 2nd Echelon.
 However, the brigade was broken up before going into the line.
 A Battery was transferred to CCXCVIII AFA Bde on 11 April, the signallers went back to 66th DA, and on 30 April B Bty went to complete a composite battery serving under 1st Canadian Division.
-The newly formed C (H) Bty went to First Army Artillery School, then to 49th (West Riding) Division and later was broken up.
+The newly formed C (H) Bty went to First Army Artillery School, then to 49th (West Riding) Division and was apparently broken up after June 1917 (though another source suggests that it joined CXLVII AFA Bde on 21 January 1918).